wp-plugins/radio-station/docs/Shortcodes.md

 `[show-episodes-archive]` (or `[show-episode-archive]`)

-This shortcode will be available in [Radio Station Pro](https://radiostation.pro)
+This shortcode is available in [Radio Station Pro](https://radiostation.pro)

 ## Widget Shortcodes